Gaza, Israel brace for mass border demos

 The demonstrations mark the first anniversary of deadly protests on the border with Israel.

-Days of negotiations have raised hopes that the kind of bloodshed seen in previous mass protests, particularly last May against the transfer of the US embassy to Jerusalem, can be avoided.
+Days of negotiations have raised hopes that the bloodshed seen in previous mass protests, particularly those against the transfer of the US embassy to Jerusalem last May, can be avoided.

-Protesters are calling to be allowed to return to homes their families fled in the 1948 Arab-Israeli war and that are now inside the Jewish state.
+Demonstrators are calling to be allowed to return to homes their families fled in the 1948 Arab-Israeli war, now inside the Jewish state.

+The return of Palestinian refugees was enshrined in a 1948 UN Security Council resolution, but Israel argues that it would mean the end of the Jewish state.

-The Gaza Strip's Islamist rulers Hamas, with which Israel has fought three wars since 2008, has called for one million people to join the demonstrations Saturday at different points along the border.
+Gaza's Islamist rulers Hamas, who have fought three wars with Israel since 2008, have called for a million people to join the demonstrations Saturday at different points along the border.

 Two million Palestinians live in impoverished Gaza, crammed between Israel, Egypt and the Mediterranean.

-Israel has maintained a crippling blockade of the strip for more than a decade, while the border with Egypt is also often closed.
+Israel has maintained a crippling blockade of the Strip for more than a decade, and Egypt often closes its Gaza frontier, the enclave's only other land border.

-Israel says the blockade is necessary to contain Hamas, which does not recognise its existence and argues that the return of the Palestinians would mean an end to it as a Jewish state.
+Israel says the blockade is necessary to contain Hamas, which does not recognise it.

 Ahead of the anniversary, Israel has reinforced the border fence in many places.